southwestmogrown/Section-2-Resources/Module-4-Resources/W11/D2/notes/README.md

 ---

-## A statment that has helped some students in the past:
+## A statement that has helped some students in the past:

 All squares are rectangles, but not all rectangles are squares.
 Everything in our migrations goes into our model, but not everything in our model goes into migrations.